-Once certification approval is granted, ROC marketing claims can be made in accordance with the Labeling Guidelines & Terms of Use document available at the ROC website Resources page.
+Once certification approval is granted, Regenerative Organic Certified® marketing claims can be made in accordance with the Labeling Guidelines & Terms of Use document available on the Resources page.

-All applicable certification and inspection fees are paid to the certifying body based on the ROC Cost & Fee Structure, also available on the Resources page.
+All applicable certification and inspection fees are paid to the certifying body based on the Cost & Fee Structure, also available on the Resources page.